 Typically only very small numbers are seen at Devon sites, usually territorial males, and egglaying is observed only rarely.
 Adults spend much time away from water, around woodland, so seeing them at their breeding sites always makes for a special day.
 Evidence of breeding comes most often from finding exuviae near the water's edge.
 Although often in clumps of rushes or Greater Tussock Sedge, emergence can be on trees, even at distance of up to 2m from water and 2m up tree trunks.
 At Bystock Pools DWT Reserve, exuviae have been found with relative ease on the woodwork of a walkway around the reservoir fringe.
-After a concerted emergence around mid-May (earliest 4 May 2014), territorial males are seen mainly in late May and June, with smaller numbers into July (latest at Bystock Pools DWT Reserve on 31 July 2012).
+After a concerted emergence around mid-May (earliest 4 May 2014 at Bystock), territorial males are seen mainly in late May and June, with smaller numbers into July (latest at Bystock Pools and Squabmoor Reservoir on 29 July 1978).

 In the Bovey Basin, which is the main area occupied in Devon, Downy Emerald has been known since a record from 'Bovey Tracey' in 1922.
 The principle breeding sites have been the former New Cross Pond (until filled in around 1999; maximum of 11 territorial males in 1992), Little Bradley Ponds (originally the older, eastern pond, but also the 'new' pond created in 1992) and Rackerhayes (known from 1978, with up to five territorial males up to 2006).
 At Little Bradley Ponds, 53 exuviae were found by intensive searching by up to four observers during 12-14 May 2006, giving some idea of the site's productivity (although typically only up to six territorial males patrol the margins).
-Smaller numbers also breed at Stover CP (presumably in the Lake, although most evidence has come from up to six exuviae in a day found around the adjacent 'Sue's Pond'; daily maximum no more than three adults) and at Decoy Lake (where records are rather erratic and shoreline access is very limited, though four, including a mating pair were seen in 2010).
+Smaller numbers also breed at Stover CP (presumably in the Lake, although most evidence has come from up to six exuviae in a day found around the adjacent 'Sue's Pond'; daily maximum no more than four adults) and at Decoy Country Park (where records are rather erratic and shoreline access is very limited, though four, including a mating pair were seen in 2010).

-Elsewhere in the Bovey Basin, recorded from the former Key Transport Pond (now Netherexe) in 1978, and in 1992 there were three territorial males at Abbrook Pond (first here in 1982), singles at Bradley, Eddison and Rub-a-dub Ponds and two at Magazine Pond (Decoy CP), plus one 7km south of the last site at Hazelwood Pond, Marldon, which is well outside the Bovey Basin.
+Elsewhere in the Bovey Basin, recorded from the former Key Transport Pond (now Netherexe) in 1978, and in 1992 there were three territorial males at Abbrook Pond (first here in 1982), singles at Bradley, Eddison and Rub-a-dub Ponds.
 Access restrictions at the angling ponds at Abbrook, Eddison, Netherexe and Rackerhayes have hindered surveys in recent years.
-A male was seen at Ventiford Ponds in 2018 and up to three in 2020-23 (including a female in 2021) and a male was at Bovey Heath on 4 June 2021; these could be wanderers from nearby Stover.
+A male was seen at Ventiford Ponds in 2018, up to three in 2020-23 (including a female in 2021) and eight males in 2024, and a male was at Bovey Heath on 4 June 2021; these could be wanderers from nearby Stover.